 Contributors include Michelle Ruiz Keil (Ursula K. Le Guin Prize for Fiction Finalist), Pace Taylor (New Yorker), Chris Stuck (Pushcart Prize winner, Amistad/HarperCollins), Scott Korb (New Yorker), Lauren Yoshiko (Broccoli), Erin Nations (Eisner and Ignatz nominated), and many, many more.

-Artwork featured by: Erin Nations, Chris Nesseth, and Josh Gates.
+Artwork featured (from left to right): Erin Nations, Chris Nesseth, and Josh Gates.